samiwalter10/Getting-and-Cleaning-Data-Assignment/README.md

 3. Merges the training and test data sets
 4. Keeps only the measurements on the mean and standard deviation for each measurement
 5. Renames data with more descriptive names and cleans up column titles
-6. Creates a tidy dataset that consists of the average (mean) value of each variable for each subject and activity pair.
+6. Creates a tidy dataset that consists of the mean value of each variable for each subject and activity pair

 The end result is shown in the file tidy.txt.